dotnet/iot/samples/README.md

 Many of these samples use the [Raspberry Pi](https://www.raspberrypi.org/), however, .NET Core can be used for other devices.
 A [Raspberry Pi Starter Pack](https://www.adafruit.com/product/3058) contains enough electronics to get started on many projects.

 .NET Core is supported on Raspberry Pi 2 and 3.
-Raspberry Pi 3 B+ is recommended, based on the faster CPU. .NET Core is not supported on Raspberry Pi Zero or any of the Raspberry Pi model A devices. .NET Core does is not supported on ARMv6 chips, only ARMv7 and ARMv8.
+Raspberry Pi 3 A+/B+ is recommended, based on the faster CPU. .NET Core is not supported on Raspberry Pi Zero or any of the Raspberry Pi model A devices, except for RPi 3 A+. .NET Core does is not supported on ARMv6 chips, only ARMv7 and ARMv8.
 It is not supported on Arduino.

 ## Resources